itachi-P/FlutterStudyOnMac/README.md

 ---

 ### Learning Record

-2/1
+2/1<br>
-My first Flutter App on MacOS both Android and iOS.
+My first Flutter App on MacOS both Android and iOS.<br>
 [Flutter(by Google) official page "White your first Flutter app, part 1"](https://flutter.dev/docs/get-started/codelab)

+Using an external open-source package named 'english_words', which contains a few thousand of the most used English words, and it's provides some useful utility functions.